ajkachnic/limelight/README.md

 # limelight

-A minimal text editor, built with a small Zig core and Lua.
+A minimal text editor, built with Zig.

 ## Prior work